Gaetano Sciolari Boulanger Flush Mount

 Manufacturer: Société Anonyme Boulanger, Anderlecht, Belgium.

 Other versions: This Gaetano Sciolari Boulanger flush mount exists as a big floor lamp with 3 globe lamps.
 Also a flush mount with 3 and 6 lamps and made in brass with long and short tubes.
 In the late seventies, early eighties they were also produced in white.
-These lamps were also used as wall lamps and even as a table lamp.
+These lamps were also used as wall lamps and today even as a table lamp.

 The original light bulbs were elongate.
 An example is over here.
 These bulbs are no longer in production.
 Nowadays, they sell LED versions.

 Angelo Gaetano Sciolari